unicode-org/icu4x-docs/src/content/docs/1_5/tutorials/data-provider-runtime.md

 ---
-title: "Loading Additional Data at Runtime"
+title: Loading Additional Data at Runtime
 ---

 A key feature of ICU4X is the ability to download data dynamically, allowing clients to load additional locales at runtime.